 BYU Law’s Achievement Fellowship Program offers full-tuition awards and access to mentorship activities to attract, recognize, and support students who have qualified for admission to law school in the face of significant challenges or hardships.

 We seek to employ a diverse staff/faculty/administration, reflecting a wide range of life experiences.
-The Law School’s Policy on Non-discrimination (see above) expressly includes hiring of faculty and employees and proscribes “discrimination or segregation on the basis of race, color, ethnicity, religion, national origin, sex, gender (including identity and expression), sexual orientation, age, or disability.”
+The Law School’s Policy on Non-discrimination (see above) expressly includes hiring of faculty and employees and proscribes “discrimination or segregation on the basis of race, color, ethnicity, religion, national origin, sex, gender (including identity and expression), sexual orientation, age, disability, or military status.”

 BYU Counseling and Psychological Services aspires to maintain a culture of inclusion.
 We provide counseling services that are confidential and strive to create a safe environment for students of diverse age, gender, race, ethnicity, religion/spirituality, sexual orientation, relationship status, national origin, immigration status, socioeconomic status, political affiliation, body type, and mental and physical ability.
 We respect and seek to understand the unique intersection of identities that individuals bring to our center and believe that commitment to diversity directly contributes to the Aims of a BYU Education.

-In the summer of 2018, the Law School created two gender-inclusive restrooms that provide for individual use.
-We now have three such restrooms, each designated “Restroom.”
+The Law School has three gender-inclusive restrooms that provide for individual use, each designated “Restroom.”